AmeliaES/excelerate/README.md

 ```
 ### Output

-The output is an Excelfile with multiple sheets.
+The output is an Excel file with multiple sheets.

 - The first sheet is called "README" by default.
   The README sheet cells contain the following in order: